imocrafty/synceml/README.md

 2. Install dependencies (e.g., `npm install` or `pip install -r requirements.txt`).
 3. Run the executable or script.

-## 5. OAuth Verification Status

-This is a helpful "pro-tip" for reviewers.

 > **Note to Reviewers:** This application is currently in the verification process.
 The Privacy Policy can be found at [https://imocrafty.github.io/synceml/privacy.html](https://www.google.com/search?q=https://imocrafty.github.io/synceml/privacy.html).